celinelatulipe/ThinkLikeComputer/_sources/Conditionals/ChapterAssessment.rst

 .. clickablearea:: assess_ch6_11_lh
-    :question: The following truth table should represent `A and B`.
-Click on the INCORRECT "A and B" values
+    :question: The truth table below is supposed to represent “A and B”, but it has some incorrect values in the third column.
+Look at the code in CodeLens above to see how Python evaluates “and” operators.
+Click on the INCORRECT "A and B" values.
     :table:
     :correct: 2,3;3,3;
     :incorrect: 4,3;5,3